slurmulon/baton/README.md

 - [ ] Prevent bad links (4XX) from being passed
 - [ ] Parse labels from slack text messages (labels temporarily disabled for now for consistency)
 - [ ] Incoming hook notifications for new batons
+- [ ] Allow users to browse batons by more than one tag
 - [ ] Allow users to browse batons by label/tag with a regex pattern
 - [ ] Allow users to browse related resources across all registered teams (`find` global flag)